Are Jehovah’s Witnesses a cult?

 The financial information of the organization as a whole is also kept secret from members.

-This practice of distorting their own information or outright lying about their own history is not uncommon, as you can see from the illustration on the right.
+This practice of distorting their own information or outright lying about their own history is not uncommon, as you can see from the illustration above.

 Jehovah’s Witnesses also have a long history of misquoting outside information, to make their teachings appear as if it is backed up by authoritative sources.
 For a list of misquotes and outright deceptions in their literature, please visit this site.